What are some of the ways people lose their vision?

 I don't live in the Atlanta area.
 Can I still receive services?

-Our primary service area is in the Atlanta metro area, but we also provide a once a month low vision clinic service in Gainesville and Macon, Georgia.
+Our primary service area is in the Atlanta metro area, but we also provide a once a month low vision clinic service in Macon, Cumberland, Fayeteville, and Suwannee, Georgia.
 Some of our clients travel to CVI from other areas of Georgia due to services not being available in their area.

 Why did my optometrist/ophthalmologist refer me to your agency?